spacetelescope/jdaviz/docs/imviz/plugins.rst

 Canvas Rotation
 ===============

-The canvas rotation plugin allows rotating the image to any arbitrary rotation by rotating the axes canvas itself.
+The canvas rotation plugin allows rotating and horizontally flipping the image to any arbitrary value rotating the  axes canvas itself.
 Note that this does not affect the underlying data, and exporting data to the notebook via the API will therefore not exhibit the same rotation.

-The :ref:`imviz-compass` will also rotate accordingly.
+The :ref:`imviz-compass` will also rotate (and flip) accordingly.

+Presets are provided to set north up and east either to the right or the left, as well as a slider and input to set the angle and a switch to set whether the axes should be flipped horizontally after applying the rotation.

 .. _imviz-export-plot: